-- Ph.D., Nuclear Science & Engineering, Massachusetts Institute of Technology (MIT), 2013
+- Ph.D., Nuclear Science and Engineering, Massachusetts Institute of Technology (MIT), 2013

 - M.S., Electrical Engineering and Computer Science, Massachusetts Institute of Technology (MIT), 2008